MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-clients/archived/room-setup-scripts.md

 ## Example Setup Script: Skype for Business and Exchange Server Online

-Make sure you've reviewed the following prerequisites before running the script:
+Make sure the following prerequisites are reviewed by you before running the script:

 - Microsoft Online Services Sign in Assistant for IT Professionals BETA